-CCRC/evaluation of cases that involve family law attorneys or their spouses, relatives, friends, or co-workers of the CCRC may present a conflict of interest.
+Cases that involve family law attorneys or their spouses, relatives, friends, or co-workers of the may present a conflict of interest.
 It is the policy of the court to avoid conflicts or the appearance of a conflict of interest.
-Therefore, in these cases, parties may be referred to a Child Custody Recommending Counseling/Family Court Services program in another jurisdiction.
+Therefore, in these cases, parties may be referred to a Family Court Services program in another jurisdiction.

-The court may refer parties to a contract CCRC to provide expedited services.
+The court may refer parties to participate in an expedited Child Custody Recommending Counseling.
 Generally this occurs in cases where either parent presents an immediate danger or risk of harm to the child(ren).
-Parties are usually seen by the CCRC within several days of the referral being made.
+Parties are usually seen by the Child Custody Recommending Counselor within several days of the referral being made.
 A date to return to court is usually set to occur within 14 days following the referral.
-Emergency referrals may involve, but are not limited to, the following situations:
+Expedited referrals may involve, but are not limited to, the following situations:

 - Physical abuse

 - Sexual abuse

 - Alcohol or substance abuse

 Mediator and Child Custody Recommending Counselors may report any suspected child abuse, elder abuse, and/or if someone is a danger to themselves or others.

 Family Court Services is committed to the delivery of quality services.
 If you should have a complaint regarding services received, you may register your complaint orally or in writing to the Director of FCS at 916-408-6310.

 Availability of Child Custody Recommending Counselors for Testimony